How can we help you today?

 What is dropshipping?

-Dropshipping is a retail business model in which the seller doesn’t handle traditional vendor duties like inventory management.
+Dropshipping is a retail model in which the seller doesn’t handle traditional vendor duties like inventory management.
 Instead, dropshippers outsource the procuring, storing, and shipping duties to partner businesses.

 The dropshipping business model is advantageous to all parties involved.
 The sellers get to focus on marketing efforts to increase their reach and expand their pool of customers.
 The suppliers can focus on developing products without worrying about retail operations.
 The customers gain access to niche products they won’t find while window shopping at their local malls.

-The key players in a dropshipping business
+Who are the key players in a dropshipping business?

 Unlike a traditional sales transaction, dropshipping relies on more than just the retail store.
 Different players are working behind the scenes to keep a dropshipping business running.